Uninett/Argus/docs/user-manual.rst

    3. Repeat the process if you want to filter by several event types.

--  If you want the table to display incidents from **any any event type**, leave the *Event types* field empty.
+-  If you want the table to display incidents from **any event type**, leave the *Event Types* field empty.

 The event types to choose from: